dc4eu/eudi-ebsi-educational-pilot/README.md

 # task-5.5-info

-This repository serves as an entry point to a modular prototype developed by GRNET, aimed at enhancing the EUDI Wallet Reference Implementation (RI) with support for EBSI-compliant Verifiable Credentials (VCs).
+This repository serves as an entry point to a prototype developed by GRNET, aimed at enhancing the EUDI Wallet Reference Implementation (RI) with support for EBSI-compliant Verifiable Credentials (VCs).
 The work addresses the objective of implementing a complete end-to-end flow for issuing, holding, and verifying EBSI-trusted credentials using real DIDs